CenikLab/CenikLab.github.io/_alumni/8507_hansel_chiang.md

 im_width: 160
 im_height: 160
 ---
-Hansel is a sophomore chemistry major and educational psychology minor.
-To learn more about bioinformatics and genetics, she wants to gain research experience and pursue a career in the healthcare field.
-In her spare time, she loves to play racquetball, play the piano, and learn social dances.
+Hansel was a chemistry major and educational psychology minor.